Nar Phu Philanthropy Trek

 Join BACKPACKER Magazine and Wildland Trekking on a life-list trek in Nepal and help with earthquake recovery efforts.
-BACKPACKER and Wildland Trekking are partnering to send multiple teams to Nepal in fall 2019 and we hope you join us!
+BACKPACKER and Wildland Trekking are partnering to send multiple teams to Nepal in fall 2019 and spring 2020 and we hope you join us!

-- Trek through the world’s highest mountains on a 9-day journey on the little-known Nar Phu route in the Annapurna region.
+- Trek through the world’s highest mountains on a 9-day journey on the little-known Nar Phu route in the Annapurna region, where we’ll visit remote villages and ancient monasteries.
 After the service project, we’ll spend a layover day in Kathmandu, then depart for the trek.

 On a steep hillside above Manang, one of the highest villages on the Annapurna Circuit in Nepal, a lone monk lived in a one-room dwelling made of stone.
 Locals said he’d taken a vow of silence more than two decades earlier and hadn’t spoken a word since.
 I climbed up to see the monk when I trekked the route—apparently, he had a sweet tooth and appreciated visitors who brought him cookies.
 I found him sitting in his hut, and he grinned brightly when I deposited the treat on his small wooden table.
 He raised his hands to bless me, we smiled some more.
 Not much happened, really, but I remember the moment clearly 30 years later.

 I’d learned about the Annapurna Circuit from an article in this magazine.
 The story extolled the unequalled beauty of the Himalaya and the people who lived there.
 It contained a photo of 26,545-foot Annapurna.
 I was sold.